bienvenudev/50projectsin50days/projects/10_Dad_Jokes/README.md

 ### Continued development

-I'm still not comfortable with fetching APIs and different methods of doing it but I'm going to continue using these methods to achieve it.
+I'm still not comfortable with fetching APIs and different methods of doing it, but I will continue using these methods to achieve it.
-In this course I was also introduce to the getpostman, and I'll definitely check it out.
+In this course, I was also introduced to the Postman API platform, and I'll check it out.

 ### Useful resources